m4c0/brot/readme.md

 * **Why XML?**
   XML is a horrible format if a human needs to maintain it, but it's an amazing format for machine processing.
-  Also, NetBeans has a great support for XML, which saves time from developing and maintaining parsers and such.
+  Also, Java has a great support for XML, which saves time from developing and maintaining parsers and such.
 * **Do I need to edit those XMLs?**
   A power-user may find it useful, but the average guy/gal will never need it.